authelia/doks/content/en/integration/openid-connect/hashicorp-vault/index.md

 ---
-title: "Grafana"
+title: "HashiCorp Vault"
-description: "Integrating Grafana with Authelia via OpenID Connect."
+description: "Integrating HashiCorp Vault with Authelia via OpenID Connect."
 lead: "This documentation is maintained by the community.
 This documentation is not guaranteed to be complete or up-to-date.
 If you find an error with this documentation please either make a pull request or start a GitHub Discussion."
 date: 2022-03-19T04:53:05+00:00
 lastmod: 2022-03-19T04:53:05+00:00